nao1215/golden/README.md

 ```

 ## New default fixture directory
 There is a new default directory for fixtures, `testdata`.
-This directory is a
-better default as it is more widely used in the Go community (including the
+This directory is a better default as it is more widely used in the Go community (including the standard library).
-standard library).
-See issue [#10](https://github.com/nao1215/golden/issues/10)
-for details.

 ## New way to initialize golden

-With the introduction of the functional options we also introduced `golden.New`,
-which is initializing golden. `Assert*` and other methods are now accessed like:
+With the introduction of the functional options we also introduced `golden.New`, which is initializing golden. `Assert*` and other methods are now accessed like:

 ```
 g := golden.New(t)